EllaBrands/stanDev/Introduction-to-Stan-for-New-Developers.md

 The Stan project is [hosted on GitHub](https://github.com/stan-dev) so you will have to create a GitHub account if you do not yet already have one.
 Developer discussions are [hosted on Discourse](http://discourse.mc-stan.org) so you will have to create an account there in order to ask questions or participate in discussions.

-Most of the following discussion is aimed at people who want to contribute code to Stan.
-But there are [many other ways to contribute!](https://github.com/stan-dev/stan/wiki/Contributing-to-Stan-Without-C-Plus-Plus--Experience)
+Most of the following discussion is aimed at people who want to contribute C++ code to Stan.
+But there are [many other ways to contribute that don't involve C++](https://github.com/stan-dev/stan/wiki/Contributing-to-Stan-Without-C-Plus-Plus--Experience)!

 ## Project layout